Lumavate-Team/documentation/docs/2-development.rst

 	    The version info fields are in the second section of the Add Version page.
 They ask for the port, version number, and label for the new version.

-         The requared fields are:
+         The required fields are:
-         * Port, which is the :ref:`port <port number>` number for the  programing language used in the image
+           * Port: which is the :ref:`port <port number>` number for the  programing language used in the image
-	 * Version number, which is the version's major, minor, and patch
+	   * Version number: which is the version's major, minor, and patch
-	 * Label, which lables the verison in development (dev), ready for production (prod), or deprecated (old)
+	   * Label: which lables the verison in development (dev), ready for production (prod), or deprecated (old)

       b.
 Scroll to the bottom of the page, and click the upload button to upload your new Docker container.